MGSXV/Born2BeRoot_MGS/Born2BeRoot_Documentation.md

 ```
 $ getent group user42
 ```
-* By default, when you type *sudo + some_cmd* as a normal user, you are required to enter your own password.
-This command is for protecting sudo access by requesting root password.
-* **This step is not required in Born2beroot subject**!
 ### SSH
 * **Secure Shell (SSH)**, refers to the protocol by which network communications can take place safely and remotely via an unsecured network...
 [More](https://www.n-able.com/blog/ssh-network-protocol-overview)
 1. Install **OpenSSH**: